1. Let go of the muscles in the back of your neck.

 2. Better Posture-Out of a slump.

 To come out of a slump, release any neck tension.
 Head rotated slightly forward, let the crown of your head go up.
-Better posture, but easily, and sustainably.
+Let your head lead your spine up.

 In opposition to your head moving up, let your sit bones release down into the chair.